Lowyy/market-regimes-project/README.md

    A broad set of features is constructed, including returns, realized volatility, drawdowns, momentum indicators, volatility risk premium proxies, and interaction terms.

 3. **Unsupervised learning (regimes)**
    Market regimes are identified using K-Means and Gaussian Mixture Models.
 Both raw scaled features and PCA-reduced representations are evaluated, with clustering quality assessed using standard criteria.
+The final pipeline relies on the approach that provided the most stable and interpretable regimes, with full comparisons documented in the exploratory notebooks and report.

 4. **Supervised learning (regime prediction)** Logistic Regression, Random Forest, and Gradient Boosting models are trained to predict tomorrow’s regime based on today’s features.
 Time-ordered train/test splits are used to avoid look-ahead bias.